ZwysGuysEnterprise/the-game/README.md

 Example: `git push origin bugFix:nbduke/bugFix`.
 On the main repository page in GitHub, you'll then find a link to generate a PR.
 For now, you can complete your own PRs - that is, we won't require an actual code review.
 However, since we don't have continuous integration set up yet, please make sure you have generated the production build with `npm run build` (and fixed all tslint warnings) and passed all tests with `npm run test`.
 Also, please use "squash commits" when completing a PR; this makes the Git history sane and orderly.

 If you make any changes to the installation/setup/development loop of the product, please update this readme so others will know what to do.

-Thank you!
+## Architecture
+The code is structured as a single-page web app.
+A browser will download `index.html`, which points to the code in `index.tsx`.
+This file simply instantiates the root of the application (`App.tsx`) and renders it into the browser window.
+We get to design whatever is underneath that root, which can be arbitrarily complex.
+Eventually, our codebase will contain a mix of React components, specifying UI, and normal TypeScript classes, specifying business logic and REST APIs.